Don’t Fret; A Title Pun is in the Pom of my Hands…

 May 17, 2009

 I’m pretty certain we are the only family who gets in their car, drives up and down hills for an hour east to Pomfret in order to check out a small Audubon Society nature center.
-After all, there is a larger Audubon center in Glastonbury (CTMQ Visit here) and many other closer nature centers.
+After all, there are larger Audubon and other nature centers much closer to our house.

 End to end, Route 44 is almost exactly 100 miles from Putnam to Salisbury.
-The winding hills through northeast Connecticut (and Pomfret) is beautiful and rural.
-The middle section it shares with I-84 through Vernon/Manchester/East Hartford is obviously lame, and then through Hartford’s not-so-friendly north end is ugly, but once over Avon Mountain and through the Canton Shoppes mess, it returns to pastoral beauty.
+The winding hills through northeast Connecticut (and therefore Pomfret) is beautiful and rural.
+The middle section it shares with I-84 through Vernon/Manchester/East Hartford not so pretty, and then the stretch through Hartford’s north end is it’s own thing, but once over Avon Mountain and through the Canton Shoppes mess, it returns to pastoral beauty.

 So… Pomfret.
 While it sounds like a French desert of fried apples or something, the name of the town was derived in the early 1700’s from the town of Yorkshire (Pontefrat, pronounced ‘Pomfret’) which was the English home of the family of Governor Saltonstall.
 I bet you’ve never once thought about Pomfret before… But now we will – together.